cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 ^^^^^^^^^^^^^^

-In case you need to reinstall cloudmesh and you have used previously the cloudmesh-installer, you can do it as follows (We assume you have used venv and the ``cloudmesh-installer`` in the directory cm as documented previously):
+In case you need to reinstall cloudmesh and you have used previously the `cloudmesh-installer`, you can do it as follows (We assume you have used venv and the `cloudmesh-installer` in the directory cm as documented previously):

 .. code:: bash